Arts Administration Curriculum

 Communication and Civic Engagement (CCE) offers comprehensive training in oral, written, visual, and digital communication for the twenty-first century.
 It unites these various modes under the flexible art of communication and uses communication both to strengthen communication skills and to sharpen awareness of the challenges and advantages presented by oral, written, visual, and digital modes.

 Students completing a major in accounting, economics, finance, management, or marketing; or a minor in business administration, are expected to possess computer proficiency in critical business productivity tools (word processing, spreadsheet and presentation).
 Competency will be assessed through the administration of a proficiency exam.
-Offered for satisfactory/unsatisfactory credit only.
+S/U grading.
 Course fee required.

 Prerequisite: Admission to Breech School of Business.

-This course is designed to support the Arts Administration major, but is an appropriate elective for several majors such as Management and Public Relations.
+This course is designed to support the arts administration major, but is an appropriate elective for several majors such as management, strategic communication, or organizational and leadership communication.
 The focus of the course is on the development and ongoing operation of nonprofit organizations, particularly those involved in the arts.
-Incorporation, taxation, financial reporting, marketing, donor database management, contracting, and personnel issues are examples of topics covered.
+Incorporation, taxation, financial reporting, marketing, donor database management, contracting and personnel issues are examples of topics covered.

 Choose two courses from the following electives (6 hrs.):